status-im/specs/status-spec.md

 [MVDS](https://specs.vac.dev/mvds.html) is used for 1:1 and group chats, however it is currently not in use for public chats.

 <!-- TODO: Provide more detail on how this integrates with the other layers -->
+TODO: CLEANUP

+[Status payloads](#payloads-and-clients) are serialized and then wrapped inside an [MVDS payloads](https://specs.vac.dev/mvds.html#payloads), this payload is then encrypted and sent using whisper.

 ## Payloads and clients